zuozhenggh/learning-library/data-management-library/security/data-safe/introduction/introduction.md

 ## Workshop Objectives

 - Get comfortable with Oracle's public cloud services
-- Enable the Oracle Data Safe service in your tenancy
+- Enable the Oracle Data Safe service in your tenancy (free tier only)
 - Provision a new Autonomous Database instance on Shared Exadata Infrastructure and load sample data into it
 - Register your Autonomous Database with Oracle Data Safe
 - Provision audit and alert policies on your database with Oracle Data Safe